رهپویه معماری و شهرسازی

 Proposed Unifying Paradigm

-Design as an act of restoring cosmic balance, reflecting harmony across all levels of existence.
+1. Existential Justice and Proportion: Design as an act of restoring cosmic balance, reflecting harmony across all levels of existence.

-Spatial articulation as a metaphysical journey from dispersion toward unity, symbolizing the path from creation to return (al-khalq wa’l-rujūʿ).
+2. Unity-in-Multiplicity: Spatial articulation as a metaphysical journey from dispersion toward unity, symbolizing the path from creation to return (al-khalq wa’l-rujūʿ).

-Tradition as a living, adaptive principle, embodying ḥikmah ʿamaliyya (practical wisdom) within local culture and craftsmanship.
+3. Continuity of the Living Tradition: Tradition as a living, adaptive principle, embodying ḥikmah ʿamaliyya (practical wisdom) within local culture and craftsmanship.

-The interplay of light, geometry, and matter as the alchemical process by which form is transmuted into meaning.
+4. Creation of Sacred Spatiality: The interplay of light, geometry, and matter as the alchemical process by which form is transmuted into meaning.

-Space conceived not as functional container but as the mirror of divine presence, the locus where form reveals the formless.
+5. Place as Theophanic Vessel: Space is conceived not as a functional container but as the mirror of divine presence, the locus where form reveals the formless.

 Conclusion

-The comparative analysis of Noghrehkar and Ardalan demonstrates that a reconciliation between reason and intuition, intellect and imagination, is not only possible but necessary for the revival of authentic Islamic architectural identity.
+The comparative analysis of Noghrehkar and Ardalan demonstrates that reconciliation between reason and intuition, and between intellect and imagination, is not only possible but also necessary for the revival of authentic Islamic architectural identity.
 The resulting paradigm is both unitive and generative—faithful to its metaphysical roots yet responsive to contemporary exigencies.
 It offers a theoretical and practical framework through which architecture may once again serve as a medium of dhikr (remembrance), a mirror of divine order, and a vessel for the sacred presence in the modern world.
-By reuniting form, meaning, and wisdom, the study reaffirms that the renewal of Islamic architecture must proceed not through imitation, but through the creative reanimation of its metaphysical essence.
+By reuniting form, meaning, and wisdom, the study reaffirms that the renewal of Islamic architecture must proceed not through imitation but through the creative reanimation of its metaphysical essence.

 کلیدواژهها English